- Snow Report

 (Individuals will be placed on a team if needed)

 A group of race minded individuals have organized on snow race training.
-Waterville Valley Gatecrashers is back to training on Mondays only.
+Waterville Valley Gatecrashers is training on various days that will be announced weekly via the organizer.
 The practice will run from 9:30 AM to Noon and as in the past will be on a variety of trails.
 These sessions are appropriate for any skier who can ride the White Peaks Quad and descend via Upper Bobby’s or Tippy.
 Dave Britton the organizer and coach is very familiar with contemporary race technique.
 Though these sessions are aimed at intermediate racers, experienced racers can also profit and are welcome.
 We make sure to keep you posted via email on what trail the practice will be on as well as any schedule information.
 As in the past, Gatecrasher participants can run the Wednesday NASTAR course with no additional charge.
 The price for the season with Gatecrashers is $90 and the daily rate is $20 (lift ticket extra).
 Training should get under way in January so don't hesitate.
 For more information contact Dave Britton at email@example.com.

 Waterville Valley has a background rich in the history of racing.
 Tom Corcoran, the founder of Waterville Valley Ski Area, brought his experience as a collegiate racer and Olympian to the area in several ways.
 Not only did he bring World Cup races to Waterville, he was also a huge part of helping NASTAR get its start back in the late 60's.